 Other Scheduling Tools

-There are lots of other scheduling tools int he marketplace that you might like.
+While we favour Sprout, there are many other scheduling tools int he marketplace that you might prefer.
 We just love Sprout Social because it has so many features that suite the needs of our customers.
 It has always offered us what we were looking for but if were to recommend any others, Hootsuite and Buffer are both reputable alternatives.
 Spend some time researching for yourself and find what works for you.
 Often, these companies offer free trials so that you can get used to it and make sure it offers what you are looking for before you buy.

 If you just operate on Facebook, you can actually use the Creator Studio on your desktop or you can schedule posts from your app.
+If your Instagram account is connected to your Facebook, you can use the Business Suite app to schedule posts on both platforms.
 Of course, this is restrictive when it comes to other platforms such as Twitter and LinkedIn so it’s not a one size fits all solution.
-It’s always good if you want to get something out on Facebook quickly though.

 Scheduling Your Social Media Content